sd2020spring/DepthProject-jackie-rohil/README.md

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
-- clone this respository onto your device
+- Clone this respository onto your device

 ## Prerequisites
 What things you need to install the software and how to install them
-- install OpenCV with the command if on ubuntu https://docs.opencv.org/3.4/d2/de6/tutorial_py_setup_in_ubuntu.html pip install opencv-python
+- Install OpenCV with the command if on ubuntu https://docs.opencv.org/3.4/d2/de6/tutorial_py_setup_in_ubuntu.html pip install opencv-python
-- if on windows, follow the instructions on this link: https://docs.opencv.org/master/d5/de5/tutorial_py_setup_in_windows.html
+- If on windows, follow the instructions on this link: https://docs.opencv.org/master/d5/de5/tutorial_py_setup_in_windows.html

 ## How to Run

-list descriptions of each file and what they do.
+List descriptions of each file and what they do.

 ## Built With
 OpenCV - Detect and process obstacles